Talented people honoured with prestigious awards for making change and progress happen

 The awards are hosted by the International Association of Facilitators (IAF) and are open to all organisations.
 Information about the awards, including the achievements of previous awardees, is available at iaf-world.org/FIA

 The International Association of Facilitators (IAF) was formed in 1994 and has a rich history of participatory development.
-From our past has emerged some of the foundational tools of the facilitation profession, including the IAF Statement of Values and Code of Ethics and the Core Facilitation Competencies.
-Today, the Association is growing worldwide, fuelled in large part by the growth and activities taking place at a national, regional and local chapter level.
+From our past have emerged some of the foundational tools of the facilitation profession, including the IAF Statement of Values and Code of Ethics and the IAF Core Facilitation Competencies.
+Today, the Association is growing worldwide, fuelled in large part by the growth and activities taking place at a global, regional and local chapter level.